gcoen/Functional-spreadsheet-CLI-REPL/README.md

 The difference is that if each cells contains a Lisp expression, the execution of the spreadsheet is extremely simple.
 It consits of simply eval(cell).
 That is it!
 No parser, no difference between numbers and formulas and strings.

-The complete Lisp program (minus two dimensions visualization) for a spreadsheet is:
+The complete Lisp program (minus two dimensions visualization) for my spreadsheet is:

   (mapcar (function eval) spreadsheet)